Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 Start brewing by turning on the machine.

-Check that there are enough coffee beans in the grinder and enough water in espresso machine by looking at the tank’s water level, and lastly, clean the group head screen.
+Check that there are enough coffee beans in the grinder and enough water in espresso machine by looking at the sight glass that indicates the water level, and lastly, clean the group head screen.

 Start by detaching the porta-filter from the last brew from the machine, Clean up the porta-filter and the basket in it and prepare it for the next drink.